LuizGustavoSena/Authentication/README.md

 <img height="400" src="assets/authentication.png" />
 </div>
 </br>
-It's a simple API for create users and authenticate them.
+It's a simple API for create users and authenticate them with JWT.

 ## Table of Contents